 Defense from criminals and danger is always the most important thing to all people.
 The increase in crime across the world has necessitated gun ownership for safety across the world.
 Many people are applying for personal guns to protect themselves from criminals.
 However, gun ownership has come under scrutiny.
 There have been suggestions that licensed gun owners may use their guns inappropriately.
 Children and other family members may also get access to the guns and use them wrongly.
 This has led to the gun-control act that tries to restrict gun ownership.
 This law is, in effect, in many parts of the world.
-Even with the gun-control policy, gun ownership is still faced by many controversies and challenges.
-The Gun-control policy has a significant importance on the safety of people and ensuring that guns licensed are not used wrongly and addressing the challenges and controversies facing this policy will be imperative in meeting the objective of safety of individuals, societies and communities.
+Even with the gun-control policy, gun ownership is still faced with many controversies and challenges.
+The Gun-control policy has significant importance on the safety of people and ensuring that guns licensed are not used wrongly and addressing the challenges and controversies facing this policy will be imperative in meeting the objective of the safety of individuals, societies, and communities.

 The Gun Control

 Gun control is policies and laws that are designed to restrict gun ownership in a given jurisdiction.
 Most countries are concerned about the safety of the people.
 They license individuals to carry guns.
 Those licensed are supposed to use their guns for defense only.
-However, there are cases where the owners get false alarm and use their guns out of panic.
+However, there are cases where the owners get the false alarms and use their guns out of panic.
 At the same time, there are some people who feel they are secure enough and threaten other people using the gun they obtained (Hemenway 1).
 Some licensed gun holders may also use their guns inappropriately and for criminal purposes.
-This has made it a challenge for the gun-control policies and law makers.
+This has made it a challenge for the gun-control policies and lawmakers.
 They do not know who to trust and who not to trust.

 Any person in any country across the world has right to a licensed gun.
 However, there are regulations that come with this.
 First, the applicant has to prove that they have never been involved in any criminal activities.
 Most governments have departments that are responsible for checking the history of a person.
 Once the applicant is cleared, they should be issued with a certificate to show that they have never been involved in criminal activities.
 Secondly, the applicant has to undergo a mental assessment and evaluation.
-Policy makers usually worry that a mentally ill person owing a gun can be disastrous to the society and have to ensure that applicants are sane.
+Policymakers usually worry that a mentally ill person owning a gun can be disastrous to society and have to ensure that applicants are sane.

 The terms and conditions for gun application and the process differ from country to country.
 They also differ in different parts of an individual country, especially countries that have a state system.
 This also differs if the applicant requires large guns for hunting or other purposes.